leomrtinez/leomrtinez.github.io/_pages/teaching.md

 - **June - July 2025:** Co-supervised one first-year MSc student majoring in Earth, Planetary, and Environmental Sciences.
   *Project:* Automatic Thermokarstic lake in Yukon using segmentation algorithms.
   *Duration:* 8 week

+## Other

+- **Mars & May 2025:** Organisation and coordination of introductory astronomy days for elementary school students (4th and 5th grade), including solar observation workshops.